ankushs92/apache-flink-aggregations-clickstreams/README.md

 **What is this?**

-This is a sample(but resembles actual production code) on how to do simple counting over streams over a time window using Apache Flink.
+This is a sample(but resembles actual production code) on how to do simple counting over a time window using Apache Flink.
 Go directly to `StreamingJob` to see what's happening.
-It shouldn't be hard to follow
+Detailed comments are there, shouldn't be hard to follow.

 Overview of what's happening underneath: